tjbergstrom/Covid-Mask-Detection/readme.md

 ### WebApp

 Pretty much the same thing, but implemented with different tools for deploying the models and playing the video stream in a client browser.
 I am currently re-doing this on my own.
+One difference is using pose detection to better track the location of faces across frames.